cc7623/cc7623.github.io/README.md

 ***

-*Just a small website with some articles and links for LegacyJailbreaking.*
+*Just a small website with some articles and links for LegacyJailbreaking.
+Mostly AppleInternal/InternalUI stuff.*

 ***